tanika171/Basic-App-Development/README.md

 Tech Stack

-Language: Java
+->Language: Java

-Framework: Android SDK
+->Framework: Android SDK

-Activity Type: Empty View Activity
+->Activity Type: Empty View Activity

-Animations: AnimationUtils (fade_in.xml / fade_out.xml)
+->Animations: AnimationUtils (fade_in.xml / fade_out.xml)

-Handler: Used for auto-slide with 5s interval
+->Handler: Used for auto-slide with 5s interval

-Device: Built and tested on a Mac (Android Studio)
+->Device: Built and tested on a Mac (Android Studio)

 How to Run the App

-Clone the repository or download the ZIP.
+1. Clone the repository or download the ZIP.

-Open the project in Android Studio.
+2. Open the project in Android Studio.

-Sync Gradle and run the app on an emulator or a physical Android device.
+3. Sync Gradle and run the app on an emulator or a physical Android device.

-Enjoy switching between adorable animals and more!
+4. Enjoy switching between adorable animals and more!

 Developed By;